Chanty

 If you are wondering which tool to use – Asana or Slack – you’ve come to the right place.

-This article is a part of our “Team Chat Wars” series, in which we compare Slack to its rivals.
+This article is a part of our “Team Chat Wars” series, in which we compare Slack to its competitors.
 Understanding the features of different communication apps helps us in designing a better tool for our customers – a simple, fast and smart Chanty team chat.

 This time, however, we compared Slack to the tool which is not much of a direct competitor.
 Though Asana can be used by team members to connect, basically, it’s a productivity tool.
 Still, we gained valuable insights exploring Asana features and comparing them to the core features of Slack.
 Let’s share our findings with you.